 Most likely your silverware will be around for a very long time, so I recommend picking something that will stand the test of time and you will love for years.

-Long story short, they break.
+Long story short, glasses break.
 Especially if you will have children using them.

 So don’t spend too much money here and choose a style that you know you will be able to find again when half of your set is broken!